GuptaAyush19/Suduko/README.md

 In both the methods, the answer will be saved in <solution.txt> for reference.

 The <soduko.txt> already has a default Suduko grid to check the workings of the program.

+    NOTE : This project requires python3 or above.
+           <RUN.bat> file will not work on any other OS other than Windows.